 “We can be sooo creative and efficient when motivated, cooperative across teams.
 We should keep this spirit all the time :)”

 Our internal hackathon became a highlight thanks to each and every one that took part in it.
 It helped us build momentum before the season and we cannot wait to organize the next one.

-To find out more about how we ran the hackathon and how Slido helped us power it up, stay tuned for part two article on our blog.
+Find out more about how we ran the hackathon and how Slido helped us power it up in this article.